jontmy/cs2109s/README.md

 The compiled LaTeX document for week 3 and onward can be found [here](https://github.com/jontmy/nus-cs2109s/blob/master/src/cs2109s.pdf).

-Notes for [week 1](https://github.com/jontmy/nus-cs2109s/blob/master/src/01.md) and [week 2](https://github.com/jontmy/nus-cs2109s/blob/master/src/02.md) will be re-written in LaTeX and merged into the main document in future.
+Notes for [week 2](https://github.com/jontmy/nus-cs2109s/blob/master/src/02.md) will be re-written in LaTeX and merged into the main document in future.

 ## Schedule ##